 Aside from providing fiber, vitamins and minerals, brown rice also helps with the following:

 Preventing Cancer and Diabetes

-Brown rice also contains ferulic acid, lignans, phytic acid and phytoestrogens that protect your body against diabetes (1).
+Along with fiber, brown rice also contains ferulic acid, lignans, phytic acid and phytoestrogens that may protect your body against diabetes (1).
 This is in contrast with white rice which undergoes too much refining, which tends to remove all the components that reduce diabetes risk.

 The ferulic acid has antimicrobial and anti-inflammatory properties that help in protecting you against diabetes and various cancers.

 Like any other whole grain, brown rice has various benefits to your heart health.
 First and foremost, it has heart-healthy compounds like lignans and antioxidants.

 Secondly, eating more whole grains may improve your blood cholesterol levels, which helps in reducing your risk of cardiovascular diseases.
 The low blood cholesterol levels also reduce your susceptibility to stroke, obesity and type 2 diabetes.